w3c/wai-arrm/content/sc-mapping.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".

-title: "WCAG Success Criteria ARRM - Accessibility Roles and Responsibilities Mapping"
+title: "Responsibilities Matrix - Accessibility Roles and Responsibilities Mapping"
-title_html: "WCAG Success Criteria ARRM<br><span style='font-size:75%'>Accessibility Roles and Responsibilities Mapping</span>"
+title_html: "Responsibilities Matrix<br><span style='font-size:75%'>Accessibility Roles and Responsibilities Mapping</span>"
-nav_title: "WCAG Success Criteria"
+nav_title: "Responsibilities Matrix"

 lang: en   # Change "en" to the translated-language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
 last_updated: 2021-@@-@@   # Put the date of this translation YYYY-MM-DD (with month in the middle)